-I. It is the City's practice under paragraph A to authorize boot purchases not exceeding a cost of \$200; however, as an alternative, City will pay up to a maximum of \$300.00 every two years for the purchase of one pair of resoleable boots.
-If an employee desires to purchase a boot that exceeds the resoleable boot maximum, the employee may use up to \$100.00 from the employee's optional equipment replacement fund, subject to the process and limitations in paragraph C.
+B. Boots.
+It is the City's practice under paragraph A to authorize boot purchases not exceeding a cost of \$200; however, if an employee desires to purchase boots that exceed \$200, the employee may use up to \$100.00 from the employee's optional equipment replacement fund in paragraph C.